Comedian Kathy Griffin suspended from Twitter, Musk threatens to boot more

 “I guess not ALL the content moderators were let go?
 Lol,” Griffin joked afterward on Mastodon, an alternative social media platform where she set up an account last week.

 Actor Valerie Bertinelli had similarly appropriated Musk’s screen name — posting a series of tweets in support of Democratic candidates on Saturday before switching back to her true name.
 “Okey-dokey.
-I’ve had fun and I think I made my point,” she tweeted afterwards.
+I’ve had fun, and I think I made my point,” she tweeted afterward.

 Before the stunt, Bertinelli noted the original purpose of the blue verification checkmark.
 It was granted free of charge to people whose identity Twitter employees had confirmed; with journalists accounting for a big portion of recipients.
 “It simply meant your identity was verified.
 Scammers would have a harder time impersonating you,” Bertinelli noted.